yandex-cloud/docs/en/_tutorials/nginx-ingress-certificate-manager.md

 ## Check resource availability {#check-service-availability}

-Send a GET request to the resource via HTTS, for example by using this command:
+Send a GET request to the resource via HTTPS, for example by using this command:

     ```bash
     curl <domain_name> -vv